eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

         - Topic with / without key

 The entry ``keyed`` determines whether the corresponding topic is `keyed <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/typeSupport/typeSupport.html#data-types-with-a-key>`_ or not.
-See :term:`Topic` section for further information about the topic.
+See the :term:`Topic` section for further information about the topic.

 .. code-block:: yaml